Death Doula & End-of-Life Guide

 Let me help take the burden off of those directly affected by facilitating the in-person space and ensuring the community does its best, in its grief, to honor the dead.

-Non-denominational funeral officiant
+Non-denominational funeral or memorial officiant

-Funeral facilitator
+Funeral or memorial facilitator

 Writing & Public Speaking